 Choosing an Air Purifier for Allergies:

 As we mentioned earlier, the most common allergens are things like dust mites, mold, pollen, and pet dander.
 It may seem counter intuitive, but finding the best air purifier for allergies doesn’t really depend on what you are allergic to since these particulates are almost always greater than 0.3 microns in size.
 While there are machines like the Austin Air Allergy Machine, which are specifically advertised as allergy air purifiers, any good, true HEPA air purifier will be sufficient to get rid of these allergens.

 The more severe your allergy symptoms, the higher-capacity machine you should buy.
 For chronic allergy sufferers, we recommend at least 5 ACH for your bedroom air purifier.
 For more information on allergies, see our How to Get Rid of Allergies page.

 Choosing an Air Purifier for Asthma:

 This may be similar to choosing an air purifier for allergies if you know what your asthma triggers are.
 If you are sensitive to the larger common particulates, most true HEPA air purifiers will do an excellent job of filtering them out.
 However, asthma attacks can also be triggered by fumes and VOCs.
 Ideally, an asthma air purifier should have both a HEPA filter and activated Carbon filter, depending on how sensitive you are to the environment.
-The Airgle AG900 is a Medical-Grade model that is an excellent air purifier for severe asthma sufferers, since it has a high airflow capacity and combines HEPA and activated Carbon technology.

 Similarly to allergy air purifiers and as a general rule, the more severe your asthma symptoms, the more powerful your air purifier should be in terms of CFM, which will translate to higher Air Changes per Hour (ACH) in the room or area.
 For more information on asthma, see our What is Asthma? page.